MatthijsReyers/AtmegaEmulator/README.md

 Readme is to be written

 ## Limitations
 *Reverse assembling:* Because of the way the AVR assembly instructions are translated to opcodes, it is impossible to differentiate between certain instructions.
-An example of this is the "Branch if Equal" instruction and the ...
+An example of this is the "Branch if Equal" instruction `BREQ -5` and the "Branch if Bit in SREG in Set" instruction `BRBS 1, -5`.

 ## Instructions support.